 A person who is in the habit of reflecting on things and appreciating, such as the enjoyment of a cup of tea, or the privilege that is being able to buy excellent water colour brushes, when millions of people can’t have such things, is more likely to be concerned about this situation.
 Awareness does not get far before one becomes acutely aware of one’s own good fortune and the situation of the many others who do not enjoy good fortune.
 “The Budda cannot be happy as long as any being is suffering.”

 You have not caused your own good fortune.
-Maybe you can take credit for some of it, but what about the lightning last week that didn't hit you.
-You are just lucky, and this means you should be sorry for those who are not so lucky.
+Maybe you can take credit for some of it, but what about the lightning last week that didn’t hit you.
+You are just lucky, and does not realising this make you feel sorry for those who are not so lucky.
 If your good fortune was all due to your efforts the situation would be different.
-You can't earn, bring about all the good fortune you have.
-My knees work well and if they didn't then I'd have a problem, and the fact that they do work well is not something I can take any credit for.
-It is a gift I didn't earn and cannot repay but must remain extremely indebted for.
-(In fact my knees were shaped by an evolutionary process in which countless numbers of people who didn't have such good knees were trampled by woolly mammoths thereby eliminating the gene for wonky-knees from the gene pool.)
+You can’t earn, bring about all the good fortune you have.
+My knees work well and if they didn’t then I’d have a problem, and the fact that they do work well is not something I can take any credit for.
+It is a gift I didn’t earn and cannot repay but must remain extremely indebted for.
+In fact my knees were shaped by an evolutionary process in which countless numbers of people who didn’t have such good knees were trampled by woolly mammoths thereby eliminating the gene for wonky-knees from the gene pool.
+And how do I repay the millions who evolution eliminated in the process of shaping my powerful immune system.
 All you can do is appreciate with profound humility from a position of deep and un-repayable debt.
 Appreciation in this sense is a fundamentally important capacity, deeply embedded within the concept of wisdom.
-This seems to involve what religious people speak of under the heading of "grace"
+This seems to involve what religious people speak about under the heading of “grace”; unearned and unrepayable blessings.

-One might say that to recognise this debt is to be stuck in good old fashioned existentialist "angst".
-It can be quite disturbing, at least to those of us raised in the Protestant ethic, to be aware that I am so lucky and he is not, and there's nothing I can do about it.
-(Even worse is to be aware that there is!)
-It is disturbing to realise that I am warm and well fed, and others aren't…what would that be like?
+One might say that to recognise this debt is to be stuck in good old fashioned existentialist “angst”.
+It can be quite disturbing, at least to those of us raised in the Protestant ethic, to be aware that I am so lucky and he is not, and there’s nothing I can do about it.
+(Maybe even worse is to be aware that there is!)
+It is disturbing to realise that I am warm and well fed, and others aren’t…what would that be like?
 The curse of empathy.
-(Sympathy can't bother you if you don't empathise in the first place.)
-What on earth happens to empathy when kids play a billion games a day in which they electronically slaughter enemies?
+(Sympathy can’t bother you if you don’t empathise in the first place.)
+What on earth happens to empathy when kids play lots of games every day in which they electronically slaughter lots of enemies?

-Most of the foregoing ideas have been about ideas – what about affective and volitional aspects of spirituality?
-After all these are the things that the term "spirit" points to.
+Most of the foregoing ideas have been about ideas, but what about affective and volitional aspects of spirituality?
+After all these are the things that the term “spirit” points to.

-This seems to be the volitional aspect of "re-enchanting the world".
+This seems to be the volitional aspect of “re-enchanting the world”.
 Consumer-capitalist society has deadened the spirit as well as stunted perception, and the task here is to free the will, somehow.
-Nietzsche saw this problem, as do the sexual liberationists, but their prescription for the disease, completely liberating the pent up will in order to get the stultifying repression out of the system, would seem to ruisk careering into the mud on the other side of the road.
-Or is it that we would be alright in a civilization that didn't repress impulse so much in the first place.
-(Marcuse identified the "surplus repression" required to make this society function.)
+Nietzsche saw this problem, as did the sexual liberationists, but their prescription for the disease, completely liberating the pent up will in order to get rid of the stultifying repression, would seem to risk careering into the mud on the other side of the road.
+Or is it that we would be alright in a civilization that didn’t repress impulse so much in the first place.
+(Marcuse identified the “surplus repression” required to make this society function.)
 Or was Freud right in thinking that the more civilized we become the more repression that is required.
 Or was he wrong in seeing the two as necessarily in conflict; could not humans develop societies in which impulses and order do not clash?
-Or is Quinn right in seeing "civilization" as the problem, and recommending a more ‘'tribal" way?
+Or is Quinn right in seeing “civilization” as the problem, and recommending a more ‘’tribal” way?
 Out my depth here.

 The supreme importance of purpose.

 But if there is one thing that is not in doubt it is the great importance of enthusiasm, of purpose.
 Nothing is worse than to lose purpose, hope, things you want to do.
 Yet consumer-capitalist society dumps large numbers of people into purposelessness and hopelessness.
 Even in the richest societies many millions are prevented from having anything worthwhile to do.
-Consider the unemployed, homeless, invalids, mentally ill people, the aged, prisoners, indigenous people, often condemned to no role and nothing to do.
+Consider the unemployed, homeless, invalids, mentally ill, the aged, prisoners, indigenous people, often condemned to no role and nothing to do.
 Add the many who have reasonable or high incomes but who are depressed, alcoholic or drug dependent.
-Governments corporations and bureaucracies have taken all the functions.
-The individual's role is to work, earn and then buy, letting others produce and decide.
+As Illich saw, governments, corporations and bureaucracies have taken all the functions.
+The individual’s role is to work, earn and then buy, letting others produce and decide.
+“Be quiet, consume, die.”